 Our new eBook 110 Ways to Appreciate Employees on a Budget outlines how to motivate employees in a cost-effective way — ultimately keeping employee morale high and turnover costs low.

 Get 110 ways to appreciate employees on a budget, free.

 The ideas cover:

-- Health and Well-Being - From fitness events to mental health initiatives, healthy employees are 25% more likely to have high job performance.
+Health and Well-Being - From fitness events to mental health initiatives, healthy employees are more likely to have high job performance, according to some studies.

 This material has been prepared for informational purposes only, and is not intended to provide, and should not be relied on for, legal or tax advice.
 If you have any legal or tax questions regarding this content or related issues, then you should consult with your professional legal or tax advisor.